-Nicotine is the addictive substance in tobacco products.
-Cigarettes, cigars, smokeless tobacco and almost all e-cigarettes contain nicotine.
-People who use tobacco products quickly become addicted to nicotine and thus have a very hard time stopping their use of those products.
+Nicotine is the addictive drug in tobacco products.
+Cigarettes, cigars, smokeless tobacco and nearly all e-cigarettes contain nicotine.
+People who use tobacco products quickly become addicted to nicotine and have a very hard time stopping.

 Almost all tobacco users are dependent on nicotine.
 Research suggests that nicotine is as addictive as heroin, cocaine, or alcohol.
 That's one of the reasons it's so hard to quit.
 Nicotine is not safe.

 - Nicotine exposure harms the developing fetus, and causes lasting consequences for the developing brain and lung function in newborns, according to the U.S. Surgeon General.

 - Nicotine exposure also affects maternal and fetal health during pregnancy and can result in low birth weights, preterm delivery and stillbirth.

 Nicotine negatively impacts brain development and changes brain chemistry.
 Human brain development continues until the age of 25, and nicotine use during adolescence and young adulthood has been associated with lasting cognitive and behavioral impairments, including:

 Nicotine causes specific changes in the brain that make it more vulnerable to chronic use of illicit drugs.
 In high enough doses, nicotine is also a poison—children have been harmed or even died from drinking e-cigarette liquid.